Privacy Notice for California Residents

 • Online analytics and advertising service providers.

 Sensory data.
-Audio, electronic, or similar information.
+Voicemail or similar audio recordings.

 • IT and cloud/hosting service providers, such as our email provider, business application providers, hosting providers, and telephone communication providers.

-Fredrikson collects these categories of personal information from the following categories of sources.
+Fredrikson collects these categories of personal information from the following categories of sources:

 Use of Personal Information

-Sales of Personal Information
+Disclosure of Personal Information

 Your Rights Under the CPPA

-The CCPA provides California residents with the rights discussed below.
+Subject to exceptions, the CCPA provides California residents with the rights discussed below.
 For convenience, and as required by the CCPA, we explain how you can exercise those rights, to the extent they are applicable.

 1. Right to Request Access Information.
 You have the right to request that we disclose certain information about our collection and use of your personal information during the past 12 months.
 Specifically, you may request that we disclose:

-2. Right to Request Deletion.
+3. Right to Request Deletion.
 You have the right to request that we delete personal information we collected from you, subject to any exceptions or limitations under the CCPA.

 Exercising Your Rights